Hanna Erickson, at your service.

 👩🏻🔬 I am a MD-PhD student and physician-scientist-in-training in the Medical Scholars Program at the University of Illinois at Urbana-Champaign (UIUC).

-🔬 My PhD research in the Anakk Laboratory is focused on understanding how the liver responds to daily stresses such as diet- and toxin-induced injury, and ultimately, how this contributes to the development of liver disease.
+🔬 My PhD research in the Anakk Laboratory was focused on understanding how the liver responds to stresses such as diet- and toxin-induced injury, and ultimately, how this contributes to the development of liver disease.
 Liver disease is a major public health issue, which affects an estimated of 10-30% of the US population.
 Lifestyle is a major contributor to the development of liver disease, and I am excited to explore how lifestyle, in combination with targeted molecular approaches, can be utilized as a tool to combat this growing epidemic.
 As a physician-scientist, I hope to be able to take this problem head-on from both the bench and the bedside.

 🏛 At the same time, I am an enthusiastic advocate for physician-scientist training, physician/trainee wellness, and access to healthcare.
 To this day, I attribute my pursuit of this career path to sheer luck, and I’ve seen my fair share of trials and tribulations as a trainee.
 As a result, I think its important to be transparent these experiences and to find community with others who have had similar experiences, including through social media and specifically #DoubleDocs.
 It is my goal to educate others about this career path and to bring attention to issues that may hinder potential physician-scientist trainees from pursuing this long and difficult, but overall important and fulfilling, career path.
 I’ve also advocated in Washington, DC numerous times with the American College of Physicians in support of policies that would expand residency positions and reduce the cost of healthcare to patients, and I actively participate in ACP’s resolutions process to help influence their priority policies.